MarkPflug/Sylvan/docs/Sylvan.Data.Csv.Releases.md

 # Sylvan.Data.Csv Release Notes

+_0.10.1_
+- Fix potential issue with reading a comment line where the newline sequence spans a buffer boundary.
+- Add source link.

 _0.10.0_
 - Adds support for Unquoted CSV parsing style where fields with delimiters and newlines don't use quotes, but only use escaping.
 - Removed CsvWriter.
 CsvDataWriter will continue to exist.